Home use fetal dopplers (heartbeat monitor)

 Over the past few years, home use fetal dopplers have become widely available and consumers can use them without training.
 The TGA has become aware of instances where patients have become falsely reassured by the home use fetal dopplers and delayed medical attention.
 Without training, the sounds detected from the mother or placenta could easily be misinterpreted as the fetal heartbeat, providing potentially inaccurate reassurance.

-The US Food and Drug Administration (US FDA) and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG (pdf, 122 Kb)) have published advice on the use of these monitors and DO NOT recommend the use of home doppler devices to detect fetal heartbeat.
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG (pdf, 122 Kb) have published advice on the use of these monitors and DO NOT recommend the use of home doppler devices to detect fetal heartbeat.

 Clinicians are advised to caution expectant parents about the potential risks of using home fetal dopplers.
 Expectant mothers are advised to present to a healthcare facility if they are concerned about their baby's wellbeing.